TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/space-force-selects-18-vendors-to-provide-space-data-analytics-and-software-services/" >🔗</a> **[SpaceNews]** Space Force selects 18 vendors to provide space data analytics and software services
 - <a href="https://spacenews.com/canada-agrees-to-iss-extension-to-2030/" >🔗</a> **[SpaceNews]** Canada agrees to ISS extension to 2030
 - <a href="https://www.nasaspaceflight.com/2023/03/oneweb-18/" >🔗</a> **[NASASpaceflight]** OneWeb set to complete initial constellation with launch from India
 - <a href="https://tlpnetwork.com/news/2023/03/dawn-aerospace-receives-caa-certification" >🔗</a> **[The Launch Pad]** Dawn Aerospace's Spaceplane Gets Green Light for Suborbital Test Flights in New Zealand
 - <a href="https://www.cnbc.com/2023/03/24/spire-momentus-get-stock-exchange-delisting-warnings.html" >🔗</a> **[CNBC]** Space companies Spire and Momentus get stock exchange delisting warnings
-- <a href="http://www.nasa.gov/press-release/nasa-invites-media-to-see-mars-habitat-before-crew-enters-for-one-year" >🔗</a> **[NASA]** NASA Invites Media to See Mars Habitat Before Crew Enters for One Year

 ### Launch-related News 🚀